 3. Renting a Tube or Kayak from Aquatic Wilderness Adventures

-Aside from the county and state park you can also rent from a local business called Aquatic Wilderness Adventures.
-The advantage to this route is that they are located right next to the Tuber’s Exit so you’d basically be floating back to your car.
+Aside from the county and state park, you can also rent from a local business called Aquatic Wilderness Adventures.
+The advantage of this route is that they are located right next to the Tuber’s Exit so you’d basically be floating back to your car.
 Use this address to navigate to Aquatic Wilderness Adventures.
-They are open daily at 8:00 am, but do have different cut off times for each activity.
+They are open daily at 8:00 am but do have a different cut off times for each activity.
 Check this website for more information.
 Arrive early especially on the weekends and holidays to ensure you’ll get a chance to tube!

 Tubing from Aquatic Wilderness Adventures is similar to the other options.
 Aquatic Wilderness Adventures will transport you to K.P.
 Hole to start your float.
-Price for tubers is $15 for the 4 hour float.
+The price for tubers is $15 for the 4-hour float.
 Tubers will also be required to pay the entrance fee at K.P.
 Hole which is $10.
 If you have your own tube, the price is only $7 for the shuttle.
 For more up to date prices check the Aquatic Wilderness Adventures website here.

 Kayaking from Aquatic Wilderness Adventures in a single kayak can be rented for $27 and a SUP for $37.
 A double kayak would cost $40.
 These prices also include the shuttle.
 If you’d like to put in your own kayak and have it transported to K.P.
 Hole for you, it is $10.
 For kayakers, you’ll also have to pay the entrance fee to K.P.
 Hole, but it is only $5.